-Amy Goodman is the host and executive producer of Democracy Now!, a national, daily, independent, award-winning news program airing on over 1,200 public television and radio stations worldwide.
+Amy Goodman is the host and executive producer of Democracy Now!, a national, daily, independent, award-winning news program airing on over 1,400 public television and radio stations worldwide.

-Goodman is the first journalist to receive the Right Livelihood Award, widely known as the 'Alternative Nobel Prize' for “developing an innovative model of truly independent grassroots political journalism that brings to millions of people the alternative voices that are often excluded by the mainstream media.”
+The Nieman Foundation for Journalism at Harvard honored Goodman with the 2014 I.F.
+Stone Medal for Journalistic Independence Lifetime Achievement Award.
+She is also the first journalist to receive the Right Livelihood Award, widely known as the 'Alternative Nobel Prize' for “developing an innovative model of truly independent grassroots political journalism that brings to millions of people the alternative voices that are often excluded by the mainstream media.”
 She is the first co-recipient of the Park Center for Independent Media’s Izzy Award, named for the great muckraking journalist I.F.
-Stone.
-The Independent of London called Amy Goodman and Democracy Now! “an inspiration."
-PULSE named her one of the 20 Top Global Media Figures of 2009.
+Stone, and was later selected for induction into the Park Center’s I.F.
+Stone Hall of Fame.
+The Independent of London called Amy Goodman and Democracy Now! “an inspiration.”

 She has also received awards from the Associated Press, United Press International, the Corporation for Public Broadcasting, and Project Censored.
 Goodman received the first ever Communication for Peace Award from the World Association for Christian Communication.
 She was also honored by the National Council of Teachers of English with the George Orwell Award for Distinguished Contribution to Honesty and Clarity in Public Language.

-He is a founder and past president of the National Association of Hispanic Journalists, and a member of NAHJ’s Hall of Fame.
+González is a founder and past president of the National Association of Hispanic Journalists, and a member of NAHJ’s Hall of Fame.
 During his term as NAHJ president, González created the Parity Project, an innovative program that creates partnerships between local communities and media organizations to improve coverage of the Latino community and recruit and retain more Hispanic journalists.
 He also spearheaded a movement among U.S. journalists to join other citizen groups in opposing the Federal Communications Commission’s deregulation of media ownership restrictions.

 A founding member of the Young Lords Party in the 1970s and of the National Congress for Puerto Rican Rights in 1980s, González has twice been named by Hispanic Business Magazine as one of the country’s most influential Hispanics and has received Lifetime Achievement Awards from the Hispanic Heritage Foundation, the National Council of La Raza, and the National Puerto Rican Coalition.

-Mike is the longest-standing producer at Democracy Now!
+Mike Burke is the longest-standing producer at Democracy Now!
 In addition to his work on the show he helped found The Indypendent a monthly social and economic justice newspaper based in New York.

-Julie joined Democracy Now! in 2006.
+Julie Crosby joined Democracy Now! in 2006.
 From 2003 to 2006 she worked at Free Speech TV, a national progressive television network that broadcasts Democracy Now! along with an array of social justice oriented documentaries and series.
 Julie’s commitment to media movements emerged in 2001 when she volunteered with Access to Media Education Society, a youth oriented media justice organization based on Galiano Island, BC.
 In 2000 Julie spent a year as a Fulbright Scholar researching popular political culture in Cape Coast, Ghana.